 Unlike other compulsions and addictions, sex and porn addiction is more easily concealable as there is often no tangible evidence.
 We can smell alcohol abuse and observe altered behavior from intoxication and drug use.
 Shopping, gambling and food disorders leave physical traces.
 But sex and porn addiction can be rendered imperceptible, especially in the digital age.

-Read more: Discerning Whether Sexual Compulsion/Addiction May Be Present
+Read more: Discerning Whether Sexual Addiction / Compulsion or Porn Addiction May Be Present

 The exploitative harm done to one person by another in a marital/primary relationship through any form of abuse, betrayal, addiction or compulsion, is known as Interpersonal Relational Trauma.
 A form of PTSD, it's important to know how it affects you.
 Trauma recovery requires re-establishing your safety.
 You need firm boundaries with clear and certain consequences for further infractions or violations.